Training Family Child Care Providers in Baltimore

 2. helping residents — many of whom are women of color — start their own small businesses.

-When we began designing the Baltimore program, we initially focused on the south, east and southwest portions of the city that we believed had the largest child care deserts,” says Tracy Harris, director of the Baltimore City Child Care Resource Center at The Family Tree, which leads training in the city.
+When we began designing the Baltimore program, we initially focused on the south, east and southwest portions of the city that we believed had the largest child care deserts,” said Tracy Harris, director of the Baltimore City Child Care Resource Center at The Family Tree, which leads training in the city.
 When we saw that there was demand for this kind of training all across Baltimore, we expanded our focus to the entire city.”

 Participants in the Baltimore GOFCC program receive: